Why Your Bissell Vacuum Isn’t Suctioning – Troubleshooting And Repair

 Following these tips will help fix the brush.
 However, if the problem still persists, it is better to contact Bissell to look into possible technical errors.

-How Do I Fix The Brush Roll on My Bissell Vacuum?
+How To Fix The Brush Roll on A Bissell Vacuum

 Brush roll problems on Bissell vacuums mostly stem from debris accumulation.
 Cleaning the brush thoroughly is sufficient to fix it.
 Replacing the belt if damaged also helps the brush resume spinning.
 In case of a loose brush, align its caps with the slits in the vacuum and push until inserted completely.